Meet Our Kid Lit Authors

 Stacy B. Davids

 Stacy B. Davids, Ph.D. is a licensed psychologist who works as a school psychologist.
 She’s also a former special education teacher.
 Her gender-identity themed, fiction picture book, ANNIE’S PLAID SHIRT, was praised by the GLBT Roundtable of the American Library Assoc., and won Silver in the Foreword Reviews’ INDIES Book of the Year Awards.
+Her consent and boundaries-themed picture book, SIMON THE HUGGER, will be published in Nov.
+2022.
 She’s also the author of Hi-Lo (high interest, low reading level), nonfiction books – STRANGE BUT TRUE WEATHER, STRANGE BUT TRUE SCIENCE, and HIP-HOP GREATS.
-Stacy threw out her dresses and high heels years ago and wears men’s and women’s clothes and perfume.
+Stacy threw out her dresses and high heels years ago and wears men’s and women’s clothes.
 She lives in Florida, and loves cats, cookies, and chocolate.